codymlewis/hypno/README.md

 ## Seeing a Full Explanation

-To see a full explanation of the code and some experiments open the `hypno.ipynb` file directly here is github (https://github.com/codymlewis/hypno/blob/main/hypno.ipynb) or locally with jupyter, note that in the latter case you will need to install jupyter from pip first.
+To see a full explanation of the code and some experiments open the `hypno.ipynb` file directly here in github (https://github.com/codymlewis/hypno/blob/main/hypno.ipynb) or locally with jupyter, note that in the latter case you will need to install jupyter from pip first.